Basics

 Seedling problems are usually associated with wet soil conditions, although problems might not be noticed until some time after the wet conditions occurred.
 Slow germination, slow growth of soybean seedlings, poor quality seed, and plant stress all create favorable conditions for seed and seedling diseases of soybean.

-Seedling-infecting fungi are soil inhabitants common to soybean fields.
-Phytophthora sojae, several species of Pythium fungi, and Rhizoctonia solani are the most important seedling pathogens in the North Central states.
-Iowa State University researchers have found that Pythium, Phytophthora, and Rhizoctonia account for nearly 90 percent of disease-related stand reduction problems in Iowa.
+Phytophthora sojae, several species of Pythium fungi, and Rhizoctonia solani are the most important seedling pathogens in the north-central states.
+Plant pathologists at Iowa State University have found that Pythium, Phytophthora, and Rhizoctonia account for nearly 90% of disease-related stand reduction problems in Iowa.

-However, other plant pathogens actively invade plants from growth stages VE to V4 as well, including Fusarium solani, Mycoleptodiscus terrestris, Macrophomina phaseolina (charcoal rot) Fusarium verguliforme (sudden death syndrome), and Phialophora gregata (brown stem rot).
-Seedling infection by these pathogens may cause chronic symptoms, or the infection can remain latent and cause premature decline of foliage and stems later during the reproductive growth stages.
+Other plant pathogens actively invade plants from growth stages VE to V4 as well, including Fusarium solani, Mycoleptodiscus terrestris, Macrophomina phaseolina (charcoal rot), Fusarium verguliforme (sudden death syndrome), and Phialophora gregata (brown stem rot).
+Seedling infection by these pathogens may cause chronic symptoms, or the infection can remain latent and cause premature decline of foliage and stems later in the growing season.

 Seedborne fungi